Arron-Reed/Cocktail-App/README.md

    - I translated the app to **Haunted** (a library for creating reactive web components) and **lit-html** (a fast, efficient template rendering library).
    - This process introduced challenges:
      - **React Hooks vs Haunted Hooks**: Adjusting to the differences between React's hooks and Haunted's hooks was initially tricky, especially when managing state within web components.
-     - **Shadow DOM Encapsulation**: Haunted and lit-html default to using the Shadow DOM, which caused styling issues when deploying.
-These challenges deepened my understanding of encapsulation and global vs scoped styles.
+     - **Shadow DOM Encapsulation**: Implementing styles encapsulated within each component using the Shadow DOM required careful planning and adjustments for global vs scoped styles.

 3. **Rebuilding in Vanilla JavaScript**:
-   - To overcome deployment issues, I rebuilt the app entirely in vanilla JavaScript using only Haunted and lit-html.
+   - To streamline the architecture and fully leverage the power of web components, I rebuilt the app entirely in vanilla JavaScript using only Haunted and lit-html.
-   - This stripped-down version avoided bundlers like Vite or React dependencies and became a lightweight, fast, and scalable application.
+   - This allowed me to use encapsulated styles with the Shadow DOM, providing a clean and modular structure without the need for external libraries like Vite or React.

 ## About the App